idansc/discriminative_class_tokens/README.md

 ## TODO:
 - [x] Release code and support for ImageNet
-- [x] Release support for INaturallist and CUB200
+- [x] Release support for iNaturalist and CUB200
 - [] Add colab and hf-spaces

 #### installations: